dotnet/docfx/docs/designs/xref.md

   ```
   > **_Notice_**: Only title will be considered as xref property for `uid` definition in `.md` files
 - Define multiple UID with same value internally with different versions and reference to this UID without versioning within the current repository.
-    - The user should define multiple UID of the same value with the same `title` for conceeptual repository.
+    - The user should define multiple UID of the same value with the same `title` for conceptual repository.
 Otherwise, a `xref-property-conflict` warning will be logged and the first UID order by the declaring file will be picked
         ```yaml
         # v1: 1.0, 2.0, 3.0
         # v2: 4.0, 5.0